-A Statement that addresses why you would like to be part of this year’s Young Artist Program and what it offers you and your career (350 words maximum)
+A Statement that addresses why you would like to be part of this year’s Young Artist Program and what it offers you and your career (200 words max)

 Indicate any dates that you are not available during the YAP period

 Project Description – please outline a work or idea that you are interested in exploring during YAP and discuss why this concept interests you (200 words maximum)